-If you have an acoustic guitar and want to find out how to take better care of it, what follows are a few good tips.
+If you have an acoustic guitar and want to learn how to take better care of your instrument, what you will find here are a few good tips.

-Let's face it.
-It's not too difficult to learn the acoustic guitar.
-That's one of the reasons there's so many guitars purchased each and every year.
-However, it's another thing to actually learn to be a pro at the art.
-And it's not just about learning to play.
-You really need some information about the instrument itself and how to take care of it.
+You've got to admit it.
+It's a basic thing to learn the acoustic guitar.
+That's probably one of the many reasons there's so many guitars bought each and every year.
+However, it's another thing to actually learn to be a pro at it.
+And remember that it's not just about learning to play.
+You really need some knowledge about the instrument itself and what you need to do to take care of it.

-Most acoustics are made of wood and are usually hollow.
-They are sensitive to changes in weather, such as super heat or extreme cold.
-It's very easy for parts of the guitar to warp or otherwise become damaged depending on how you store it and what it is exposed to on a daily basis.
-Think about the old cassette tape and how it would melt into a useless mess if kept on the back seat of your car on a hot day.
+The vast majority of acoustic guitars are created from wood and are usually hollow.
+They are sensitive to changes in weather, such as extreme heat or super cold.
+It's dead easy for parts of the guitar to warp or otherwise become damaged depending on how you house it and what it has to deal with on a daily basis.
+Remember the old cassette tape and how it would melt into a useless mess if left on the back seat of your car on a hot day.

-One of the major necessities for a guitar is a good enclosure.
-It really should be water resistant but also give protection from heat.
-Dark colored cases will absorb the sun's rays more than lighter colored cases, so remember that when shopping for one for your guitar.
-There are soft shell cases and hard shell cases.
-In almost all situations, I would endorse the hard shell case unless you can't afford it.
+One of the primary necessities for most instruments is a good enclosure.
+It really should be water resistant and also give protection from heat.
+Dark colored cases will absorb heat more than lighter colored enclosures, so remember that when shopping for one for your guitar.
+You'll have the choice of soft shell cases and hard shell cases.
+In most situations, I would endorse the hard shell case unless you can't afford it.

-Guitar strings are susceptible to heat and cold as well.
+Guitar strings are sensitive to heat and cold as well.
 Have you experienced how quickly guitars go out of tune, especially with a new set of strings?
-The neck of your guitar will give and let go depending on the type of strings you use, and if you decide to use a particular gauge of string, it's probably the best thing you can do, as the shock of going from one gauge of string to another isn't good for your guitar.
-Also, don't take all the strings off your guitar at once, as that might cause warping of the neck.
-Change them one at a time, as this will keep the tension on the guitar neck at a constant level.
+The neck of your guitar will give and let go depending on the type of strings you use, and if you decide to use a particular gauge of string, it's probably best, as the shock of going from one gauge of string to another wouldn't be good for your guitar.
+Also, never take all the strings off your guitar at once, as that might cause warping of the neck.
+Change your strings one at a time, as that will keep the tension on the guitar neck at a constant level.

-If at all possible, it's a good idea to have at least two guitars, a beater you use around the house and another that you use for performances.
-Your practice guitar doesn't have to be wonderful, something in the hundred dollar price range.
-You won't have to replace the strings on it as much as the one you use for performances.
+If at all possible, it's a good idea to have at least two guitars, one that you use around the house and another that you use for performances.
+Your practice guitar doesn't have to be expensive, something in the hundred dollar range.
+You should't have to replace the strings on it as much as the one you use for performances.

-When cleaning your guitar, never use water or furniture polish.
+When cleaning your guitar, don't use water or furniture polish.
 Just use a clean cloth and wipe the dust.
 Try to not wipe so hard that you affect the finish of your guitar.
 And don't go crazy.
-Your guitar should have its own natural character, and the way to let it do this is letting it get used and worn in an everyday fashion.
+Your guitar should have its own natural character, and part of this is letting it get used and worn in a normal fashion.